erik-sn/zFilter/README.md

 # zFilter

-Application to filter killmails based on user criteria.
+####Application to filter killmails based on user criteria.
 Built on top of the zKillboard API and (hopefully) the eve_nav API.

+####Disclaimer: If a killmail is not on zKillboard, it will not show on this application either

 Currently Functioning Filters:
   - Light Year distance from multiple systems